Course Outline

 At the time of submission during Week 12, you and your group members will be asked to supply a grade reflecting members contributions to the group.
 This grade will represent 0 - 10% of your final Task 2 grade.

-You will receive a numerical result against a grading rubric and feedback on presentations will be provided.
+You will receive a numerical result against a grading rubric and feedback on presentations will be provided in a timely manner.

 Criteria: